 Adair Paxton, 1st floor, sanderson house, 22 Station Road, Horsforth, Leeds, ls185nt, who also provide a Company Secretary, secretarial, legal and auditing services.
 The Company Secretary is Mr Paul Winn. (our accountant).

-Mr. Harry Andrews, Ms. Karin Brooks.
-Ms Rachel Bradford.
+Mr. Harry Andrews, Ms. Karin Brooks and Ms. Amy Mapp.

 Each house has an individual roof, excepting the few with ‘flying freeholds,’ and its maintenance is the responsibility of each owner.
 Flat roofs have a suspect reputation but here they are soundly designed with the optimum insulation and vapour barrier and have shown no design faults.
 The original finish of three built-up layers of bituminous felt with a mineral protection against external fire had a service life of 20-25 years and most have been renewed, now with glass fibre-based or proprietary reinforced felts with a service life of 30-35 years.
 This is an economical and reliable maintenance item if carried out by a reputable Contractor but a hazard if patched over old material or left without a fire-rated top sheet or mineral finish.

 The formed gutters are in some houses of shallow fall and hold water, not in itself a problem but they do collect sludge and leaf mould as can be seen on the lower garages.
 Initially the Company arranged an annual sweeping in late Autumn by a Roofing Contractor who would advise individual householders if he foresaw any maintenance repairs for which he quoted directly.
 With more new roofs and some complaints of intrusion this was discontinued some years ago but Owners are advised to have their gutters swept and outlets cleared regularly in their own interests.
 Roofs should not be walked on in frosty weather when any unsecured felt will be brittle and may crack.

 A brief note on the original roof layers.